oracle-livelabs/goldengate/ogg-to-ggs/adb/adb.md

 -  Provision a VCN and subnet
 -  Provision, connect, and load data into an Autonomous Transaction Processing (ATP) instance
--  Provision, connect, and load data into an Autonomous Data Warehouse (ADW) instance
+-  Provision, connect, and load data into an Autonomous AI Lakehouse (ADW) instance

 ### Prerequisites